-The Authority shall ensure that aeronautical telecommunication stations, including end systems and intermediate systems of the aeronautical telecommunication network, are protected from unauthorised direct or remote access.
+The authority shall ensure that aeronautical telecommunication stations, including end systems and intermediate systems of the aeronautical telecommunication network, are protected from unauthorised direct or remote access.

-23. Hours of service.
+23. Hours of service

-- (1) The Authority shall give notice of the normal hours of service of stations and offices of the International Aeronautical Telecommunication Service under its control to the aeronautical telecommunications agencies designated to receive this information of other administrations concerned. - (2) The Authority shall give notice of any change in the normal hours of service to the aeronautical telecommunication agencies designated to receive the information of other administrations concerned, before the change is effected. - (3) The changes referred to in subregulation (2) shall be notified in a NOTAM. - (4) Where a station of the International Aeronautical Telecommunication Service or an aircraft operating agency, requires a change in the hours of service of another station, the change shall be requested as soon as possible after the need for change is known by the station. - (5) The station or aircraft operating agency requesting for a change under subregulation (4) shall be informed of the decision on the request as soon as possible.
+(1) The authority shall give notice of the normal hours of service of stations and offices of the IATS under its control to the aeronautical telecommunications agencies designated to receive this information of other administrations concerned.

+(2) The authority shall give notice of any change in the normal hours of service to the aeronautical telecommunication agencies designated to receive the information of other administrations concerned, before the change is effected.

+(3) The changes referred to in subregulation (2) shall be notified in a NOTAM.

+(4) Where a station of the IATS or an aircraft operating agency, requires a change in the hours of service of another station, the change shall be requested as soon as possible after the need for change is known by the station.

+(5) The station or aircraft operating agency that requests for a change under subregulation (4) shall be informed of the decision on the request as soon as possible.